Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Example: The Lattice

 In the case $N' =1$ we show that the characteristic functions of self-dual isotropic subgroups are also linearly independet.
-This gives a new proof of \cite[Lemma 3.2]{Ye2021}, see also \cite[Corollary 5.5]{Zemel2021}. \begin{Korollar} The characteristic functions $v^{H_{d,0,N/d}}$ where $d$ is a divisor of $N$ form a basis of the space $\mathcal{M}_{0, D^{(1)}}$. \end{Korollar} \begin{proof} The characteristic functions span the space of invariants following Theorem \ref{IsoSubIn}.
-They are linearly independent since for every divisor $d$ of $N$ we have $(d, N/d) \in H_{d',0,N/d'}$ if and only if $d' = d$. \end{proof}
+This gives a new proof of \cite[Lemma 3.2]{Ye2021}, see also \cite[Corollary 5.5]{Zemel2021}. \begin{Korollar} The characteristic functions $v^{H_{d,0,N/d}}$ where $d$ is a divisor of $N$ form a basis of the space $\C[D_N]^{\SLZ}$.
+In particular, $\dim \C[D_N]^{\SLZ} = \sigma_0(N)$, where $\sigma_0(N)$ denotes the number of divisors of $N$. \end{Korollar} \begin{proof} The characteristic functions span the space of invariants following Theorem \ref{IsoSubIn}.
+They are linearly independent since for every pair of divisors $d, d'$ of $N$ we have $(d, N/d) \in H_{d',0,N/d'}$ if and only if $d' = d$.
+The second assertion follows immediately. \end{proof}